gioui/gio/README.md

 ## Contributing

-Post discussion and patches to the mailing list, [~eliasnaur/gio-dev@lists.sr.ht](mailto:~eliasnaur/gio-dev@lists.sr.ht).
-A Sourcehut account is only required if you want to [subscribe](https://lists.sr.ht/~eliasnaur/gio-dev) to new posts.
+Post discussion and patches to the [mailing list](https://lists.sr.ht/~eliasnaur/gio-dev).
+Send your message to [~eliasnaur/gio-dev@lists.sr.ht](mailto:~eliasnaur/gio-dev@lists.sr.ht); no Sourcehut account is required and you can post without being subscribed.

 Commit messages follow [the Go project style](https://golang.org/doc/contribute.html#commit_messages): the first line is prefixed with the package and a short summary.
 The rest of the message provides context